Carrier Global Corporation [CARR] stock Upgrade by Mizuho analyst, price target now $53

 The webcast and presentation will be available at ir.carrier.com.
 To listen to the earnings call by phone, participants must pre-register at Carrier Earnings Call Registration.
 All registrants will receive dial-in information and a PIN allowing access to the live call.
 A recording will be archived and available for replay later on the site.

-It opened the trading session at $43.33, the shares rose to $44.03 and dropped to $42.86, the range by which the price of stock traded the whole day.
-The daily chart for CARR points out that the company has recorded 14.31% gains over the past six months.
-However, it is still -32.02% lower than its most recent low trading price.
+Carrier Global Corporation represents 839.60 million in outstanding shares, while the company has a total market value of $38.10 billion with the latest information.
+CARR stock price has been found in the range of $44.035 to $45.61.

-If we look at the average trading volume of 3.81M shares, CARR reached to a volume of 4095908 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.60M shares, CARR reached a trading volume of 4687426 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Carrier Global Corporation [CARR]: